Façade: High rise façades

-In modern high rise building, the exterior walls are often suspended from the concrete floor slabs.
+In modern high-rise buildings, the exterior walls are often suspended from the concrete floor slabs.
 Examples include curtain walls and precast concrete walls.
 The façade can at times be required to have a fire-resistance rating, for instance, if two buildings are very close together, to lower the likelihood of fire spreading from one building to another.

-In general, the façade systems that are suspended or attached to the precast concrete slabs will be made from aluminium (powder coated or anodized) or stainless steel.
+In general, the façade systems that are suspended or attached to the precast concrete slabs will be made from aluminum (powder coated or anodized) or stainless steel.
 In recent years more lavish materials such as titanium have sometimes been used, but due to their cost and susceptibility to panel edge staining these have not been popular.